 GiveBack Hours: Participants are required to contribute 30 hours of community service utilizing their new skills in existing and/or new community gardens.
 Part of this effort will be dedicated to working with Garden Leaders and teaching at least one class at a community garden that addresses an area in which gardeners would like to improve their skills or increase their knowledge.
 A maximum of 15 hours may be done in a participant’s own community garden.
 A minimum of 15 hours must be done in DUG community gardens in which a participant is not currently involved.
 DUG staff will provide volunteer opportunites and additional guidance, but this aspect is self-directed.
 GiveBack hours must be approved before completed.
 Participants must fulfill 30 GiveBack hours by October 31st, 2015.

 Fee: In exchange for the training, participants will pay a $40 materials fee and will be required to return 30 hours of GiveBack.
 Please bring payment to the first class and make checks payable to Denver Urban Gardens.

 Scholarships: Limited full and partial scholarships are available for low-income households.
 To request a scholarship, please submit a letter explaining why you should be considered for a scholarship with your completed application no later than December 1st.

-Application Deadline: The application period for this program is now closed.
-Interviews occur in December and January; all applicants will be contacted by January 15th, 2014.
-Please click here if you would like to receive a reminder email when applications for the 2015 program are available.
+Application Deadline: The application period for this program will open November 1st, 2014.
+Applications are due by December 1st, 2014.
+Interviews occur in December and January; all applicants will be contacted by January 15th, 2015.
+Applications are available here.

 Click here to open the program description and schedule as a pdf.